Things going bump in the basement? What’s all that noise?

 While the whole unit is referred to as a sump pump, the main component shares the same name.
 The sump pump running all operations is located at the bottom of the tank and looks like an inflator pump.

-Plumbers install the sump pump at the bottom of most of your water table to ensure accuracy and effectiveness.
+Plumbers install the sump pump at the bottom of most of your water table (the point of your home) to ensure accuracy and effectiveness.
 It relies on your home’s power and different plumbing lines to fulfill its purpose, keeping your home safe from flooding and other water damage.

 Some mechanisms work differently from others.
-It is best to familiarize yourself with the kind you have at home.
+It’s best to familiarize yourself with the kind you have at home.

 Types of Sump Pumps